apranav19/BashScripting101/README.md

 date.sh - A simple script to print out the current date and time on a log file

 selfcopy.sh - A script that copies itself to another script called 'backup'

+fizzbuzz.sh - A script that solves the classic FizzBuzz problem